SHS-Games/SHS-Games.github.io/index.md

 # Hi Kenny

 I bet you're thinking "wow what? my name on a website? a published one at that even?" (probably david too)

+Look, I even found a picture of your face from just a second ago

 ![](Images/Pika_wha.png)

-Look, I even found a picture of your face from just a second ago^^^

 That's right.
 Be amazed.
 We now have a webpage and can display all the things.